11 Tips for Moms who have husbands who travel… from moms whose husbands travel…a lot!

 So, some moms and I got together to share some tips for a better life for the spouse who is left at home!

-My husband travels intermittently, but I have also teamed up with some moms whose husbands travel regularly.
+My husband travels intermittently, but I have also teamed up with some moms whose husbands travel on a regular basis.

-One is the working mom of a husband who travels about one week a month but could be traveling anywhere from Kenya to Kentucky.
+One is the working mom of a husband whose job requires frequent travel anywhere from Kenya to Kentucky.
 The other is a stay at home spouse of a husband who travels most weeks for at least a few nights.

 Among us, we have a collective 9 kids that range from infant to 3rd grade.
 And, despite the fact that all of our husbands have very different jobs and travel demands, we all offer much of the same advice.
 So we have compiled it here to share with you!